 Now You Know the Different Types of Menu

 Like we said, these are the most commonly used menu names in the food and beverage industries.
 There are a lot of options when it comes to designing and laying out menus.
 They're a great way to boost your restaurant or bar’s profitability and doesn’t require a big investment.
 Just some creativity.
+Custom QR code menus are a great example of that.

 And if you want to boost your profit margin, think seriously about using a bar inventory system like BinWise for your beverage program.
 It speeds the entire inventory process up and gives you all the data you need to make profitable decisions.
 Book a demo and let us show you exactly how BinWise will help.